Jaffe-/NESizer2/README.md

 #### Audio signal amplification

 The output signals **SND1** and **SND2** are amplified up to line level and brought out on a stereo jack.
 There is also a mono mix made of the two with the same mixing ratio as in the NES, which is also amplified to line level.
+A somewhat shitty LM324 op-amp is used for all those purposes, in lack of a better one.

 #### Status LEDs